lingui/js-lingui/website/docs/tutorials/react-rsc.md

 ### Pages, Layouts and Lingui

 There's one last caveat: in a real-world app, you will need to localize many pages, and layouts.
-Because of the way the app router is designed, the `setI18n` call needs to happen not only in layouts, but also in pages.
+Because of the way the App Router is designed, the `setI18n` call needs to happen not only in layouts, but also in pages.
 Read more in:

 - [Why do nested layouts/pages render before their parent layouts?](https://github.com/vercel/next.js/discussions/53026)
 - [On navigation, layouts preserve state and do not re-render](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts)